kaikulimu/Recommendations/Gaming/Recommendations/4 best strategy games/4 best strategy games.md

 ## Invisible Inc
+Very deep strategic game.
+You will improve as you play and that feels great!
+Very interesting mechanics and lots of ways to approach the game effectively.

 #### Pros:
 - Lots of ways to approach the game strategically.
 You can either kill a guard, KO a guard, or evade the guard.
 - Alarm level raises each turn, which disencourages turtle-style slow play.
 Improvement over XCOM: Enemy Unknown.